-Total trade revenues for the year ended March 31, 2021 were \$1.18 billion, an increase of \$301 million (or 34 per cent) compared with the prior fiscal year.
-The increase in trade revenues was primarily driven by higher sale volumes partially due to sales of BC Hydro's surplus energy driven by higher inflows and lower load.
+For the year-ended March 31, 2022, total trade revenues were \$1.97 billion, \$795 million (or 68 per cent) higher than the prior fiscal year.
+The increase in trade revenues was primarily driven by higher average sales prices for the year.